vanus-labs/docs/content/cloud-docs/source/grafana/setup.md

 ![img_2.png](images/save%20contact.png)

 ---
-# step 2: Setup your connection
+# step 2: Setup your connection in Vanus cloud

 1. Write a name for your connection.
     ![img.png](images/1..png)